NycolasFelipe/pacman-game/README.md

 ---

 ### Difficulty Scaling
 When collecting all the points, the player levels up, and the points spawn again after a few seconds.
-That way, every time the player levels up, the enemies will become stronger.
+Every time the player levels up, the enemies will become stronger.

 **Default Values:**
 - Ghost walking speed: 1;<br>